OWASP/CheatSheetSeries/cheatsheets/Vulnerable_Dependency_Management_Cheat_Sheet.md

 ### Context

-Provider inform the team that he cannot fix the issue, so no patched version will be released at all (applies also if provider does not want to fix the issue or does not answer at all).
+Provider inform the team that they cannot fix the issue, so no patched version will be released at all (applies also if provider does not want to fix the issue or does not answer at all).

 In this case the only information given to the development team is the [CVE](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures).

 **Notes:**

 * This case is really complex and time consuming and is generally used as last resort.
 * If the impacted dependency is an open source library then we, the development team, can create a patch and create [pull request](https://help.github.com/en/articles/about-pull-requests) - that way we can protect our company/application from the source as well as helping others secure their applications.